MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamicro/ns-wiamicro-val.md

 # VAL structure

 ## -description

 The VAL structure is used by the microdriver and WIA Flatbed driver to pass information between each other.

 ## -struct-fields

 ### -field lVal

 Specifies a command value to return to the WIA Flatbed driver.
-See <a href="https://docs.microsoft.com/windows-hardware/drivers/image/wia-microdriver-commands">WIA Microdriver Commands</a> for a list of available commands for this parameter.
+See [WIA Microdriver Commands](https://docs.microsoft.com/windows-hardware/drivers/image/wia-microdriver-commands) for a list of available commands for this parameter.

 ### -field dblVal

 Specifies a command value to return to the WIA Flatbed driver.
-See <a href="https://docs.microsoft.com/windows-hardware/drivers/image/wia-microdriver-commands">WIA Microdriver Commands</a> for a list of available commands for this parameter.
+See [WIA Microdriver Commands](https://docs.microsoft.com/windows-hardware/drivers/image/wia-microdriver-commands) for a list of available commands for this parameter.

 ### -field pGuid

 Points to the GUID of the pressed button.
 If no button was pressed, this member points to GUID_NULL.

 ### -field pScanInfo

-Points to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wiamicro/ns-wiamicro-_scaninfo">SCANINFO</a> structure.
+Points to a [SCANINFO](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wiamicro/ns-wiamicro-_scaninfo) structure.

 ### -field handle

 Points to a ShutDown event handle that will be signaled by the WIA Flatbed Driver when the driver is being unloaded or shut down.

 ### -field ppButtonNames

 Specifies the address of a pointer to an array of button names.

 ### -field pHandle

 Points to an event handle.

 ### -field lReserved

 Reserved.
 Do not use.

 ### -field szVal

 Specifies the device name in ASCII form.
-If needed for interrupt checking, the microdriver can use this name to pass to <a href="https://docs.microsoft.com/windows/desktop/api/fileapi/nf-fileapi-createfilea">CreateFile</a> (described in the Microsoft Windows SDK documentation) in order to obtain a file handle to the device.
+If needed for interrupt checking, the microdriver can use this name to pass to [CreateFile](https://docs.microsoft.com/windows/desktop/api/fileapi/nf-fileapi-createfilea) in order to obtain a file handle to the device.